-The Committee currently meets 15 to 20 times a year and is comprised of up to seven (7) voting members.
+The Committee currently meets 15 to 20 times a year and is comprised of a minimum of five (5) voting members.
 Members are appointed by the Board and need not be Trustees.
-The Committee Chair shall be a member of the Board.
+At least two members of the Committee shall be current Board members.
 All others attend Committee meetings at the pleasure of the Committee Chair.

-The Committee, with assistance from the investment advisor, manages the investment process and makes recommendations to the Board on policy, asset allocation, and manager action issues.
-The Committee reports to the Board at each scheduled Board meeting.
+The Committee, with assistance from the Investment Advisor, manages the investment process and makes recommendations to the Board on policy, asset allocation, and manager action issues.
+The Investment Advisor, on behalf of the Committee, reports to the Board at each scheduled Board meeting.